Anxiety Therapy for College Students & Young Adults in Fayetteville, NY

 How to Get Started

 Getting started is simple.
-You can reach out by email, phone, or through the contact form on this website.
-We'll schedule a free 15-minute consultation to talk about what's bringing you in and whether we're a good fit.
+You can reach out by email, phone, or through the contact form on this site, and we'll schedule a free 15-minute consultation to talk about what's bringing you in and whether we're a good fit.

-If it feels right, we'll schedule your first session.
-The first few sessions are focused on building trust, comfort, and understanding where you're at right now.
+If it feels right, we'll book your first session.
+The early sessions focus on building trust and comfort and understanding where you are right now.
 From there, we meet regularly and work at a pace that feels manageable.
-There's no pressure, no judgment, and no expectation that you need to have everything figured out before we start.
+There's no pressure, no judgment, and no expectation that you have everything figured out before we begin.

 Frequently Asked Questions About Teen & Young Adult Anxiety Therapy